AWS announces preview of AWS Interconnect - multicloud

 Note: Replace replication-instance-name with the name of your replication instance.

-Resolve connectivity issues (on-premises resources)
+Resolve connectivity issues for on-premises resources

-- The database allows incoming connections from the AWS DMS replication instance.
+If you host your source or target database on-premises, then confirm that the database allows incoming connections from the AWS DMS replication instance.
 To confirm, check with your network administrator.
+Also, check that a firewall doesn't block communication to the source or target database.

-- The DNS configuration is set up correctly.
+Make sure that you correctly set up the DNS configuration.
 If you require DNS resolution, then use the Amazon Route 53 Resolver.
-For information on how to use an on-premises name server to resolve endpoints with the Amazon Route 53 Resolver, see Using your own on-premises name server.
+For information about how to use an on-premises name server to resolve endpoints with the Route 53 Resolver, see Using your own on-premises name server.
+Or, create a new AWS DMS instance through the AWS CLI to use a customer DNS name server (--dns-name-servers) to resolve DNS issues.
+By default, AWS DMS instances use DNS names that Amazon provides for resolutions.
+For more information, see create-replication-instance.

 telnet database_IP_address_or_DNS port_number